MerrickMath/MerrickMath.github.io/index.md

 Welcome to my website.
-This is a collection of material that I have compiled over the years I have worked as an educator.
+This is a collection of material that I have compiled over the time I have worked as an educator.

 # High School Mathematics